Do you work with digital or film?

 Sensor, film size and quality.

-Lens and quality.
+Quality of Lens and sharpness.

 And here again, argentic gear is cheaper for a same wild opened aperture.